 - A good waterproof raincoat will be your best friend in Ireland.
 I am incredibly satisfied with this Colombia Outdry jackets.
 It’s not only 100% waterproof, but also super light and offers excellent quality for its fair price.
 The best thing: You can even wear it on a bad day back at home (at least I do), as it doesn’t look too outdoorsy if you get what I mean.

 - You might consider bringing a Poncho (especially if you plan to go biking or on a long hike)

 - Fleece jacket to wear under your rain jacket or on a warm day (I like this one from Columbia)

 - Outdoor/trekking pants (it does rain a lot and you will want something that dries super fast.
-I am a huge fan of these Lundhags pants;.
-They might not be cheap, but they are so durable, so fast drying and I really love their fit.)
+I am a huge fan of the Lundhags Baalka Pant; They might not be cheap, but they are so durable, so fast drying and I really love their fit.)

 - Jeans (For visiting the cities/museums; shorts are probably not needed – even in summer)

 - Trekking Socks (to prevent blisters on your outdoor adventures)

 - Sweatshirts or jumpers (though you might want to buy one of the traditional Irish wool sweaters once you are there)

 - One dressier outfit (for that dinner at the good restaurant or the afternoon tea)